AlrauneZ/PSD_Analysis_MachineLearning/README.md

 # PSD Analysis using Machine Learning to identify hydraulic conductivity

-This repository accompanies the manuscript "Predicting Saturated Hydraulic Conductivity from Particle Size Distributions using Machine Learning" (submitted/under revision).
+This repository accompanies the manuscript "Predicting Saturated Hydraulic Conductivity from Particle Size Distributions using Machine Learning" (accepted in Stochastic Environmental Research and Risk Assessment).

 The repository provides routines to perform particle size distribution (PSD) analysis, particularly workflows to estimate hydraulic conductivity with six Machine Learning (ML) algorithms:
 - Decision Tree (DT)